fabiana2611/fabiana2611.github.io/_posts/2022/fev22/2022-21-02-git-daily-work.md

 permalink: /:categories/git-daily-work
 ---

-<p style="text-align: justify;">This post will give a summary about the git commands and a parallel view of the tree.
+<p style="text-align: justify;">This post will give a summary of the git commands and a parallel view of the tree.
 It is not another tutorial.
-There are many really good.</p>
+There are many really good ones.</p>

+<p>PS: The trees created here was done by <a href="https://git-school.github.io/visualizing-git/#free">gitHub School</a>.</p>

 <h2>First of all...</h2>